I’m Merryn, and I am a writer and strategic thinking partner who’s known for not being backwards at coming forwards.

-What kind of writing do you do?
+What do you write?

 How much does good writing cost?

 Why don’t we talk about what you’d like to achieve?
-That usually puts three things into perspective: your ambitions, the most pressing challenge, and my value.
-I can then give you a project-based quote (which we can still turn into a day rate if that helps your account heroes).
+That will put three things into perspective: your ambitions, the challenge, and my value.
+I can then give you a project-based quote, which we can still turn into a day rate if that helps your accounts department.

 Why choose Rentaquill?

-- I’m responsive.
-Easy to work with.
+It’s okay.
 You can pay me to not tell jokes.

 What does 'on tour' mean?

 I live in north Norfolk, that’s not a secret.
 I also travel, researching and visiting clients, so I may be working on a project remotely.
 Plus, I usually work on several things at the same time.

 Give me a nudge.
 My number is 07770 272524.
 If I don’t respond quickly, it may mean there’s sketchy WiFi or I’m head-down in a piece of writing.
 I’ll be in touch as soon as I can.